 I’m a writer, cultural historian, and a Clinical Professor in Liberal Studies at New York University.
 I am also an Instructor at the Creative Nonfiction Foundation.
-In the not so distant past, I taught in the Princeton Writing Program, the Parsons School of Design, and the New School for Public Engagement.
+In the not so distant past, I taught in the Princeton Writing Program, the Parsons School of Design, and the New School.
 For a number of years I taught at NYU sites in London, Paris, and Florence.
+I teach in areas of creative nonfiction, LGBTQ history, visual culture studies, and crime narratives.

 My book Indecent Advances: A Hidden History of True Crime and Prejudice Before Stonewall will be published by Counterpoint Press in the June of 2019.